 Get your morning meal

 Despite the intermittent fasting popularity, breakfast is still an essential part of your daily productivity.
-Foods provide glucose, which your body transforms into energy.
-That's why those who skip breakfasts may feel sluggish and fatigue in the middle of the day.
+Foods provide glucose and carbs, which your body transforms into energy.
+That's why those who skip breakfasts may feel sluggish and fatigued in the middle of the day.

 So to start your day on the right foot, make sure you grab your morning meal.
 But be careful — too hearty or low-calorie meals can cause sleepiness and may lead to overeating.
 If you're struggling to get a balanced breakfast, check out these best morning meal ideas for busy professionals.